mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 When I became a monk and went to a monastery, at that time monastic life was completely blooming for me.
 So it really awakened me, every day.
 My eyes opened wide, and looking at everything, I learned lots of things.
 Some other monks were always creating a dull feeling, and indulgence, and they didn't like sometimes doing zazen, and laziness... [*He chuckles.*] But for me, it was wonderful.

-And on the other hand, I felt wonderful, but on the other hand, people called me crazy.
+And on the other hand, I felt wonderful, but people called me crazy.
 Of course, maybe so!
 According to indulgence, maybe the [hard practice] was crazy, it [might be] crazy.
 But I didn't care, because I learned lots of things.
 So day after day was really bright.
 I just did it.

 On the other hand, there is a completely opposite aspect of life I learned from all these monks.
 I really wanted to ask them, “Why do you do it in that way?
 Why are you in the monastery?
 You want to be lazy in the monastery?
 You want to learn laziness?
 Well of course it's okay, but what is the purpose? *Why*?
 Why are you here?”
 I didn't understand why they didn’t care.

-On the other hand, the same applied to me: “Why are you practicing hard in that way?”
+[And] on the other hand, the same applied to me: “Why are you practicing hard in that way?”
 I don't know.

 From this point, in everyday life, we can create our own everyday life, but on the other hand, there is another aspect of life we cannot create, [which] something compels us to do.
-So, our daily living is in some aspect understandable, but our daily living is in some sense not understandable.
+So, our daily living is in some aspect understandable, but our daily living is in some sense *not* understandable.
 So, life is pretty [big].

 That is called *karma*; that is called *buddha nature*.
 We don't understand, because the present – your life – comes from beginningless past, endless future.
 [We should be there].
 And finally, we should accept this and we must be *present* there, constantly on the big tree.
 This is [the] core.
 Psychologically speaking, this is *total personality*.